bitstadium/HockeySDK-Android/README.md

 **Note:** If you later decide to use update distribution or any of your apps' dependencies requires write access to external storage, you will have to revert this change.

 <a id="logcat-output"></a>
-### 4.7 Control Output to LogCat
+### 4.7 Control Output to logcat

-HockeySDK-Android now allows you to control the amount of log messages that show up in LogCat.
-By default, we keep the noise as low as possible, only errors will show up in LogCat.
+You can control the amount of log messages from HockeySDK that show up in logcat.
+By default, we keep the noise as low as possible, only errors will show up in logcat.
 To enable additional logging, i.e. while debugging, add the following line of code:

 ```java
 HockeyLog.setLogLevel(Log.DEBUG);